 How is the MDN managed?

-The Museum Development Network is managed by a committee is made up of senior managers from each regional programme.
+The Museum Development Network is managed by a committee is made up of senior managers from each nation and regional programme.
 The committee meets each quarter to:

 - Plan alignment of regional activity to national objectives

 The network contracts a Coordinator to act as a central point of contact for museum development teams, funders, partners and stakeholders.

 Museum Development Network (MDN) represents the workforce that delivers developmental support to museums across the United Kingdom.
 This workforce includes Museum Development Officers (MDOs), freelance contractors and other practitioners who deliver specific services to museums such as conservation and collection care, audience development, workforce development, volunteering and digital engagement and Accreditation advice.

 Each museum development team has a different structure to respond to the priority needs of the museums they serve.

 MDN delivers training and an annual conference, which is supported by the Association of Independent Museums (AIM), hosted the day before the national AIM conference in June.
 The Network also coordinates national communications to share news and information that is relevant to MDOs.